Parity erasure: a foundational principle for indefinite causal order

+\textit{Discussion and outlook.---} We have identified fundamental constraints on correlations arising from experiments in which the causal order is well-defined within each local laboratory but may be indefinite globally.
+These constraints, captured by parity erasure, provide an information-theoretic characterization of the channels that are valid process matrices.
+The characterization can be extended to any causal operational probabilistic theory satisfying local tomography and one-way-signaling decomposability.

-From a broader perspective, our results suggest that information-theoretic principles may play a central role in any theory with dynamical causal structure, including prospective theories of quantum gravity.
-They also open the door to systematic investigations of ICO in post-quantum theories and to a clearer identification of what advantages may be expected in such processes.
+An important direction for future work is to explore the implications of the local validity of causality for applications involving ICO, including the characterization of correlations with ICO \cite{kunjwal2023nonclassicality,liu2025tsirelson,kunjwal2024generalizing} and the development of cyclic quantum causal models \cite{barrett2021cyclic,tselentis2023admissible,ferradini2025cyclic}.
+Our results inspire a new paradigm for testing quantum processes with ICO, in which local operations comprise sequential quantum instruments.
+They may facilitate the identification of the advantages of ICO in quantum information processing.
+More broadly, our results suggest that information-theoretic principles may play a central role in any theory with dynamical causal structure, including prospective theories of quantum gravity.
+They also open a new door to systematic investigations of ICO in post-quantum theories and to a clearer identification of what advantages may be expected in such processes.

-\textit{Acknowledgment.---} Z. L. is grateful to G. Chiribella for helpful comments.
+\textit{Acknowledgment.---} The authors are grateful to G. Chiribella and R. Kunjwal for helpful comments and to A. Grinbaum, C. Branciard, M. Wilson, V. Vilasini and J. Bavaresco for stimulating discussions.
 This work was supported by the F.R.S.-FNRS under project CHEQS within the Excellence of Science (EOS) program, by the ID\# 62312 grant from the John Templeton Foundation, as part of the \href{https://www.templeton.org/grant/the-quantum-information-structure-of-spacetime-qiss-second-phase}{``The Quantum Information Structure of Spacetime'' Project (QISS)}, and by the ID\# 63683 grant from the John Templeton Foundation, as part of the \href{https://www.withoutspacetime.org}{``WithOut SpaceTime'' Project (WOST)}.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
-O. O. is a Senior Research Associate of the Fonds de la Recherche Scientifique (F.R.S.–FNRS).
+O. O. is a Senior Research Associate of the Fonds de la Recherche Scientifique (F.R.S.-FNRS).

-\section{Proof of Theorem \ref{theo:weak}}
+\section{Proof of Theorem~\ref{theo:parity}}